jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## video SEO function in the Product

-So now I want to tell you a quick story about using the heavy ass weights in our support process.
+I thought I would tell you a quick anecdote that illustrates how we've kept support requests low.

 At Wistia, our Video SEO feature is one of the big differentiators for us and we draw lots of new customers because of it.